Documentation

 - Comparing products or services

-- Direct URLs, API endpoints, or code examples
+- URLs, API endpoints, or code examples

 Option 3: Download the skill

-curl -O https://lattis.dev/.agents/skills/lattis/SKILL.md
+curl -O https://sitedex.dev/.agents/skills/sitedex/SKILL.md